DADawkins-6694/DADawkins-6694/README.md

 ## Hello there 👋
-I am always learning new skills, and if I can help you, I will.
-#
--A Jack-of-all-trades is a master of none, but often better than a master of one.
-#
 I am
 # 👨‍💻 Daniel A. Dawkins
-**IT Systems & Process Improvement Manager | Cybersecurity Professional**   Louisville Metropolitan Area, KY
+**IT Systems & Process Improvement Consultant | Cybersecurity Professional**   Louisville Metropolitan Area, KY I am always learning new skills, and if I can help you, I will.
+#
+A Jack-of-all-trades is a master of none, but often better than a master of one.
 ---

 ## 📜 Certifications